giovanni-lucarelli/distribution-shift/README.md

 various robust models, for a synthetic binary  classification problem.
 Specifically, we evaluate the extent of performance degradation under different scenarios of covariate shift and possible strategies to overcome this problem.

-Questins:
+Questions:

+- **How does a model's performance degrade following a simple distribution shift?**
 - **Are some models more robust than others w.r.t. simple covariate shift?**
-- **How does a model's performance degrade following a simple distribution shift?**
+- **How can we improve performance after the shift?**

 ## Table of Contents